sakaiproject/sakai/plus/README.md

 Some Properties To Make It Work
 ===============================

+    # Needed for launches to work inside iframes
     sakai.cookieSameSite=none
-    deeplink.provider=true
-    plus.provider.enabled=true
-    plus.provider.verbose=true
-    plus.allowedtools=sakai.resources:sakai.site
-    plus.provider.autositetemplate=!worksite
-    plus.roster.synchronization=true

     lti.role.mapping.Instructor=maintain
     lti.role.mapping.Student=access

-    canvas.config.enabled=true
-    canvas.config.title=Plus Title
-    canvas.config.description=Plus Description
-    canvas.config.launch=launch
+    # Not enabled by default
+    plus.provider.enabled=true
+    plus.tools.allowed=sakai.resources:sakai.site

 Overall Strategy
 ----------------

 There are three basic use cases that SakaiPlus is designed to support - these can be used in combination depending on the capability of the LMS.

-* A simple left navigation launch to "SakaiPlus" to make a Sakai site, enroll all the students in the site, and launch students into the site.
+* A simple left navigation launch from the enterprise LMS to "SakaiPlus" to make a Sakai site, enroll all the students in the site, and launch students into the site.
 This is either a `LtiResourceLinkRequest` to the `sakai.site` endpoint or an (emerging spec) `LtiContextLaunchRequest` to the `sakai.site` endpoint.

 * A `LtiDeepLinkingRequest` sent to the `sakai.deeplink` endpoint - this will check the `plus.allowedtools` list and go through a deep linking flow to choose and install an individual Sakai tool.
 You can install a link to `sakai.site` through deep linking if `sakai.site` is included in the `plus.allowedtools` property

-* You can install a single Sakai tool by just hard-coding the `target_uri` to include the Sakai tool is like `sakai.resources` and sending that end point a `LtiResourceLinkRequest`.
+* You can install a single Sakai tool by just hard-coding the `target_uri` to include the Sakai tool is like `sakai.resources` and sending that end point an `LtiResourceLinkRequest`.

 It might be necessary to install SakaiPlus more than once so that it shows up in all the right placements in a particular LMS.